 This is the first part of a two-semester thesis project.
 Students begin research, analysis, and developing design ideas in this semester and then follow through with project closure in their last term.
 Students work closely with faculty to identify an appropriately

-This seminar draws upon various divisions of the university (
+This seminar draws upon various colleges of the university (

 This is a self-directed studio in which students synthesize theoretical ideas and conceptual underpinnings developed in Thesis Preparation.
 Students will work closely with a primary thesis advisor, and select professors and professionals inside and outside the Parsons